adhawan-vip/vip_adpq/README.md

 # Knowledge Management Tool - VIP's Working Prototype
 Our prototype is located [here](https://vip-adpq.herokuapp.com/#/).
-The following four roles are supported and a description of capabilities of each role is found on the landing page of the prototype under "How to get around?"
+Four roles types are supported and capabilities of each role is included on the landing page of the prototype (See "How to get around").

+Credentials (username/password) for each role:
-Admin Credentials: admin/admin
+* Admin: admin/admin
-User Credentials: user/user
+* User: user/user
-Author Credentials: author/author
+* Author: author/author
-Reviewer Credentials: reviewer/reviewer
+* Approver: approver/approver

+We have included a video demo of core functionality located [here](TODO).

+In addition, we have included a response to the core requirements/guidelines provided by CDT [here](https://github.com/adhawan-vip/vip_adpq/blob/master/docs/Requirements.MD).

 # Technical Approach
+## Requirement
 *Documentation must show code flow from client UI, to JavaScript library, to REST service to database, pointing to code in the GitHub repository.*
+## How Met

-An example of the code flow is provided below:
+An example of the code flow is provided [here](https://github.com/adhawan-vip/vip_adpq/blob/master/docs/CodeFlow.MD).

-1. The request to create an article originates at [this button](https://github.com/adhawan-vip/vip_adpq/blob/480f3e4f97dfe0b11a0e59572c86c1263654441c/src/main/webapp/app/entities/article/article.component.html#L4).
-- Clicking this button generates a popup where data can be populated and saved using [this button](https://github.com/adhawan-vip/vip_adpq/blob/480f3e4f97dfe0b11a0e59572c86c1263654441c/src/main/webapp/app/entities/article/article-dialog.component.html#L87).
-- The request is then routed to the typescript based Angular application component located [here](https://github.com/adhawan-vip/vip_adpq/blob/480f3e4f97dfe0b11a0e59572c86c1263654441c/src/main/webapp/app/entities/article/article-dialog.component.ts#L51).
-- The component invokes the UI-application's service layer's create method located [here](https://github.com/adhawan-vip/vip_adpq/blob/480f3e4f97dfe0b11a0e59572c86c1263654441c/src/main/webapp/app/entities/article/article.service.ts#L20).
-- This routes the request to the server-side application's RESTful resource [located here](https://github.com/adhawan-vip/vip_adpq/blob/ef6503cbe32b276016d405ff6468c9e355be3cc1/src/main/java/com/trustvip/web/rest/ArticleResource.java#L87).
-- From the REST layer, the server side application code invokes the service layer [located here](https://github.com/adhawan-vip/vip_adpq/blob/ef6503cbe32b276016d405ff6468c9e355be3cc1/src/main/java/com/trustvip/service/impl/ArticleServiceImpl.java#L69).
-Please note that the service layer component is an [interface](https://github.com/adhawan-vip/vip_adpq/blob/480f3e4f97dfe0b11a0e59572c86c1263654441c/src/main/java/com/trustvip/service/ArticleService.java#L18) and is implemented by the implementation class previously referenced.
-- From here, the framework components for persistence (JPA, Hibernate) are invoked and carry the data to the MySQL DB.
+## Requirement
+*In addition to the description/narrative above, the Vendor must demonstrate that they followed the US Digital Services Playbook (visit https://playbook.cio.gov or see Attachment 2: US Digital Services Playbook) by providing evidence in the repository.*

+## How Met
+TeamVIP handpicked a small and versatile core team to develop the Knowledge Management Tool prototype.
+While most of our team was co-located in Sacramento, CA, we also had a developer located at our Reston, VA office to demonstrate our ability to collaborate using open source tools and within different time zones.

+We further augmented our team with a broad user base with different backgrounds, experience, and expertise; this team was dispersed across the United States and from different industries to give us a broad perspective.

+We chose this structure to demonstrate our ability to work as a cohesive group, and avoid potential groupthink or shortfalls of a small team by having a diverse user community to provide continuous feedback.
+The userbase was core to our process from the beginning and throughout the development.

+We closely followed the US Digital Services playbook to ensure the proper care and steps were taken to improve our prototype.

+Our approach and core processes are defined below, and we have also included supporting documentation in our Github repository.
+In addition, we have included our responses to the requirements from the RFI and how we aligned with the US Digital Services Playbook [here](https://github.com/adhawan-vip/vip_adpq/blob/master/docs/Playbook.MD).

 # Following the Playbook